shreeistein98/KnowFlow_CG/README.md

 # Download JSON and save in credentials/ folder which is already there, just paste it.
 ```

-The setup scripts will automatically create the credentials directory if it doesn't exist.

 ### Installation

 1. Clone the repository: